-I’ve eaten a lot of pancakes in my life.
-But these blueberry lemon pancakes are the best I’ve ever made at home.
-They’re fluffy and so full of flavor they almost don’t need maple syrup… but you’re definitely going to want to drizzle some on anyway.
-Make these blueberry lemon pancakes for an easy weekend breakfast or meal prep them for the workweek.
+These blueberry lemon pancakes are the best pancakes I’ve ever made at home.
+They’re fluffy and so full of flavor they almost don’t need maple syrup, but you’re definitely going to want to drizzle some on anyway.
+Make these blueberry lemon pancakes for an easy weekend breakfast or meal prep them as breakfasts for the workweek.

 Want to make this meal?
 This recipe is stoppable via Jupiter!
 Click here to fill your cart with groceries and have them delivered to you asap.

-This easy pancake recipe is made with lemon juice and zest, blueberries, a mix of whole wheat and all-purpose flour and the usual suspects in a standard pancake recipe.
+This easy blueberry lemon pancake recipe is made with lemon juice and zest, blueberries, a mix of whole wheat and all-purpose flour and the usual suspects in a standard pancake recipe.
+These pancakes make the perfect Sunday breakfast or meal prep option for the workweek.

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator and more.
 Start a free trial today!

-When it comes to flour, you’re welcome to use 100% whole wheat, but note that your pancakes will be a little denser and heavier.
-You can use 100% white flour too (this won’t affect the texture much!).
+- When it comes to flour, you’re welcome to use 100% whole wheat, but note that your pancakes will be a little denser and heavier.
+You can use 100% white flour too.

 - Get your pan HOT.
 Let it sit over a medium flame for about 3-4 minutes.